Index funds are the best thing to happen to individual investors since the inception of the stock market.

 What is an index fund?

-The basis of an index fund is an index.
-An index is a portfolio or list of equities, commodities, or securities, usually stocks.
+An index is a portfolio or list of equities, commodities, or securities, usually stocks, that form the basis of an index fund.
 An index fund is an investment fund that only owns equities, securities, or commodities on a specific index.
 For example, an S&P 500 index fund only invests in Standard & Poor’s 500 stocks.

 The difference between an index fund and a traditional investment fund is that there is no active management.
 Instead, the fund manager reads the index and buys its stocks.
 When stocks leave the index, the manager sells them.